mtnbikeray/Incidence-Deflection-Gauge/README.md

 If it asks for a password use 12345678
 You should see an autoconnect login screen,  Select the three horizntal bars (hamburger menu?) and select Configure New AP.
-Select you network and enter your credentials and you should be presented with a information screen showing the current IP address of the Wemos Mini this only needs to be done once. restartng the device will connect to the same network.
+Select you network and enter your credentials and you should be presented with a information screen showing the current IP address of the Wemos Mini.
+This only needs to be done once.
+Restartng the device will connect to the same network.
 If you have trouble finding the device, look at all devices connected to you router,

 This current version needs a parameter to set the chord value.